Chia Seeds During Pregnancy: Safety, Health Benefits And Side Effects

 Image: Shutterstock

 Over consumption may increase gas production in sensitive individuals due to high fiber content of chia seeds.
-However, limiting it to the daily recommended amount will not cause any side effects.
+Limit your intake to the daily recommended amount, and monitor for any allergic reactions, especially if you have a history of allergies to similar seeds or nuts.

 The omega-3 fatty acids can be beneficial but can also pose risks to the body if taken in larger than the recommended amount.
 You should consult your doctor before taking it if you have bleeding disorders or if you are taking blood thinning medications (10).